mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ Sheets can be shown with the following API.
 It's a view modifier, and you hand a binding of an optional value to it.

-^ It detects when the binding flips to a non-`nil` value, and with that honest value invokes the `content` closure to get a view for the sheet, and does the work of animating the view onto the screen from the bottom of the screen.
+^ It detects when the binding flips to a non-`nil` value, and with that honest value invokes the `content` closure to get a view for the sheet, which means the view can depend on the data, and then does the work of animating the view onto the screen from the bottom of the screen.

 ^ Further, once it detects that the binding flips back to `nil`, it automatically dismisses the sheet.